draperlaboratory/cbat_tools/wp/plugin/README.md

   original binary, then that same address is also non-null in the modified binary.
   Defaults to false.

-- `--wp-output-smtlib2=[true|false]`.
-If set, Z3's SMT-LIB 2 query will be dumped,
+- `--wp-print-constr=[internal|smtlib] or both/neither`.
+If set, the preconditions
+  and Z3's SMT-LIB 2 are both printed.
+One or both outputs can be explicitly called with the respective names `internal` and `smtlib`, which will print only what is stated.
+Both can also be called like `--wp-print-constr=internal,smtlib`.
-  printing the query of the solver.
-This flag is mainly for pedagogical and debugging purposes.
-If the flag is not called, it defaults to false and the query won't be printed.
+  In the case of a comparison, the precondition (internal) is not printed, so the flag has no effect.
+If the flag is not called, it defaults to printing neither.

 ## C checking API